Proof-theoretic dilator and intermediate pointclasses: Beta -logic

-\item If $I_\sfR\subseteq \bfB$, then $\Occ(\Gamma_\iota\cup\Delta_\iota)\subseteq \Occ(\Gamma\cup\Delta)$ for each $\iota\in I_\sfR$, where the sequents are given as \eqref{Formula: General form of an inference rule}. \end{enumerate} \end{definition}
+\item If $I_\sfR\subseteq \bfB$, then $\Occ(\Gamma_\iota)\subseteq \Occ(\Gamma)$ for each $\iota\in I_\sfR$, where the sequents are given as \eqref{Formula: General form of an inference rule}. \end{enumerate} \end{definition}

 \begin{remark} We will see later the case when $\bbN\subseteq\bfB$ and $\alpha=\omega$.
 In this case, denoting both natural numbers as members of $\bfB$ and as members of the ordinal parameter set $\omega$ by $n$ will be confusing.
-To avoid confusion, we always take an underline to the parameter elements when it appears in the context of $\sfbeta$-logic; That is, we write $\underline{\xi}$ to mean elements $\xi\in\alpha$.
-This notation is also coherent with the notation for quasidendroids. \end{remark}
+To avoid confusion, we always underline the parameter elements when they appear in the formal definition of $\sfbeta$-logic, like, when we label sequents by members of $\alpha$.
+A comparable notation is the underlined parameters in quasidendroids.
+Overlined ordinals will still denote the corresponding constant symbols in the expanded language occurring in formulas. \end{remark}